 Indications for Testing

-Laboratory testing for melanoma should be considered in patients with equivocal histopathologic results following a biopsy, metastatic disease, and in those considering or undergoing treatment for melanoma.
+Laboratory testing for melanoma should be considered in patients with equivocal histopathologic results following a biopsy, patients with metastatic disease, and in those considering or undergoing treatment for melanoma.

 Laboratory Testing

-Next generation sequencing (NGS), single-gene assays, and small multigene panels can be used for molecular testing.
+Next generation sequencing (NGS), single-gene assays, and small multigene panels can be used to identify potential therapeutic targets.
 Immunohistochemistry (IHC) staining can be used as an indirect approach to identify genetic variants by detecting protein aberrations (eg, BRAF V600E and c-KIT).

 Diagnosis and Staging